OIEP - Event-Based - Output Templates Section

 A Triggering Object Type event filter or Generate Event option can be used in place of a pre-processor.
 For more information, refer to the OIEP - Event-Based - Event Triggering Definitions Tab topic.

 • Product Data Exchange Outbound Pre-processor can be used to handle change events on reference assets, and forwards this information to the PDX product.
-For more information, refer to the Setting Up the PDX OIEP topic in the Product Data Syndication section of the Data Integration documentation.
+For more information, refer to the Setting Up the PDX OIEP topic in the Data Integration documentation.

 Post-processor